emqx/cloud-docs/en_US/rule_engine/rule_engine_kafka.md

 2. Create a topic

     ```bash
-    # Go to the Kafka instance and create the emqx topic
+    # Create the "emqx" topic in the Kafka instance

-    $ docker exec -it mykafka /bin/bash
-    $ kafka-topics.sh --zookeeper <broker IP>:2181 --replication-factor 1 --partitions 1 --topic emqx --create
+    $ docker exec -it mykafka /opt/kafka/bin/kafka-topics.sh --zookeeper <broker IP>:2181 --replication-factor 1 --partitions 1 --topic emqx --create

     ```

-    If `Created topic emqx` is returned, it indicates that the creation was successful.
+    If the topic is successfuly created, the message pf `Created topic emqx` will be returned.

-## EMQ X Cloud rules engine configuration
+## EMQ X Cloud rule engine configuration

-Go to Deployment Details and click on EMQ X Dashbaord to go to Dashbaord.

-1. New Resource
+Go to the `Rule Engine` page

+1. Create a new resource

-   Click on Rules on the left menu bar → Resources, click on New Resource and drop down to select the Kafka resource type.
+   Click on the `+ New`  button in the `Resources` section and select `Kafka` as the resource type.
 Fill in the Kafka information you have just created and click Test.
 If you get an error, instantly check that the database configuration is correct.
    ![create resource](./_assets/kafka_create_resource.png)

-2. Rule Testing
+2. Create a new rule

-   Click on Rules on the left menu bar → Rules, click on Create and enter the following rule to match the SQL statement.
+   Click on the `+ New`  button in the `Rules` section.
+Enter the following rule to match the SQL statement.
 In the following rule we read the time `up_timestamp` when the message is reported, the client ID, the message body (Payload) from the `temp_hum/emqx` topic and the temperature and humidity from the message body respectively.

    ```sql
    SELECT